envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is QL?

-a) QL is a query language that underlies CodeQL
+a) QL is a npm package that is used by CodeQL to scan code

-b) QL stands for Quality Level and is a metric used by CodeQL
+b) QL is a similar product to CodeQL but is used for scanning text files instead of code

-c) QL is a similar product to CodeQL but is used for scanning text files instead of code
+c) QL stands for Quality Level and is a metric used by CodeQL

-d) QL is a npm package that is used by CodeQL to scan code
+d) QL is a query language that underlies CodeQL

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** D</span>

 QL is a query language that underlies CodeQL